osvasali/my-coe332-hws/homework04/README.md

 ## Build an Image From the Pulled Dockerfile

+Using a terminal (or SCP client), do the following:
-  2. Build the image from the Dockerfile
+  1. Build the image using the pulled Dockerfile
+      - make sure you are in the directory pulled from this github repository
-      - `docker build -t <username>/ml_data_analysis:<tag> .` (remember to replace with your own username and tag)
+      - `docker build -t <username>/ml_data_analysis:<tag> .` (remember to replace with your own username and tag. the <> are not necessary)

+  2.
-  3. Use your own data or download new input data
+  2. Use your own data or download new input data
       - If you would like to use your own input data, it should be in a JSON file in the format shown below:
         ```
         {